Poker Hand Rankings and Top Hold’em Starting Hands

 All the most popular “high-card” poker games use the standard poker hand rankings based on five cards only and listed in order from highest to lowest.
 These include Hold’em, Omaha, Seven-Card Stud, and Five Card Draw.
 On the other hand, “low-card” games, known as Lowball, use an alternate low hand ranking in which the lowest possible hand wins.
 Badugi, 2-7 Triple Draw, and Razz are examples of such Lowball games.

 When playing Texas Hold’em, it’s important to remember that the best five card hand takes the pot.
 If you and your opponent have the same hand, however, then the highest kicker comes into play.
 For instance, if your holding is A-9 versus K-10 for your opponent and the board comes Q-Q-Q-Q-8, then your quads and ace high hand would beat your opponent’s quads and king high hand.
-If, however, the highest kicker is a community card then its a split pot.
+If, however, the highest kicker is a community card, it’s a split pot.
 An example of this would be if you had 10-9 versus your opponent’s 10-7 on a 10-K-K-A-Q board, as you both have two pair each, tens and kings, with a communal ace high card.

 Most poker games do not rank one suit more valuable than another, with all suits considered of equal value.
 A spade Royal Flush, for instance, is considered of equal value as one comprised of either diamonds, hearts or clubs.